 Responsive designs were also leveraged to allow content to be more accessible across devices to engage with the campaign

 The use of data viz and infographics was integrated across the campaign website to visualize the scale of the plastic issue as well projection of plastic emissions looking into the future.
 The final results of these graphs spurred from exploring the data digitally within spreadsheets and Tableau as well as rough sketched out concepts showing a concept such as the movement of plastic from factory to environment.
 Final comps were touched up and labeled to align the graphics with the campaign's colors and fonts.

 Once my research phase transitioned into a design phase drafting out a Consumer Plastic Guide booklet was drafted to share printed copies with people at the thesis show.

 Planning out the spreads starting out a small thumbnail sketched quickly made it's way towards wire-framing and plugging in final content within the predetermined layouts.
 Annotations added to printouts as needed

 As a way to create a widespread awareness about plastic properties and how to be a better consumer, this booklet was created with the intention of mass distribution in a small, compact size.
 Imagery and textures were heavily integrated into the spreads to provide clear imagery on topics discussed as play on the clutter aesthetic carried out by the campaign.

-Breaking news stories and large topics are shared on vast media platforms with one of the newest being Snapchat news.
 To continue to bring awareness to the plastic issue to a younger demographic, this snapchat news walkthrough captures some of the histories involved with the topic largely discussed on the campaign's website.
 A few companies that use social media tactics to draw in readers to some of their latest stories and campaigns are The Guardian and The Washington Post.